abdalhmanalfoly/full-mern-stack-auth-sys/README.md

 ✅ Password Strength Indicator – visual feedback for secure password creation

-✅ Password Reset Page (coming soon)
+✅ Password Reset Page "on working"

 🧑‍💻 Why I Built This
 Authentication is a core feature in nearly every web application.
 I built this project to master the entire flow — from database schema design, to token handling, to frontend form UX — and make it scalable and developer-friendly.